ijashansingh1/My-First-Repo/README.md

 # My-First-Repo
-This is trail repositoory of my first github project
+This is trial repositoory of my first github project